What are medically tailored meals (MTMs)?

 - Those with extensive care-coordination needs.

-Most experts agree that this new Medi-Cal program could pave the way for other payors and healthcare systems across the US to begin providing medically tailored meals as a covered service for their members.
+Most experts agree that this new Medicare pilot program and the health outcomes it provides could pave the way for other payors and healthcare systems across the US to begin provide medically tailored meals and other nutrition services as a covered service for their members.

 What is medical nutrition therapy (MNT)?